As an Eagle Scout, there are many scholarship opportunities available to

 admitted to the college as a degree-seeking student.
 See

-Grand Canyon College, Phoenix, AZ.
+Grand Canyon University, Phoenix, AZ.

 The Presidential Leadership Eagle Award is $300 awarded yearly to Boy Scouts who